TACACS+ vs. Radius: What’s the Difference?

 TACACS+ enhances security by supporting various Wi-Fi protocols like PAP, CHAP, and MS-CHAP.
 It also encrypts all the traffic between the user (client) and the server to safeguard any user credentials and traffic from vector attacks and unauthorized access.

-The TACACS+ server allows for a centralized administration; a network administrator can look at all the users and devices from a single access point in a server.
-The centralized access makes it cost-effective and reduces admin complexity associated with controlling access on individual network devices.
+TACACS+ servers allow for a centralized administration; a network administrator can look at all the users and devices from a single access point in a server.
+Centralized access makes it cost-effective and reduces administrative complexity associated with controlling access on individual network devices.

-TACACS allows network admins to administer granular access control for users and devices.
+TACACS+ allows network administrators to administer granular access control for users and devices.
 An organization can assign role-based, policy-based, and attribute-based access controls to users and devices by enforcing granular access controls.
 This ensures that only authorized users can access applications, resources, and data.

 TACACS+ maintains records of user activities like their in and out times, applications, resources accessed, and any commands they have executed during their session.
 The data can be used for audit and compliance processes and troubleshooting issues during the session.